YoshiyukiKono/Streaming_P1_Optimizing-Public-Transportation/README.md

 root@629bbe46784e:~#
 ```

+*Comment to the first submission*

+> I couldn't find any stations in this topic.
+There should be 230 stations total in this topic.

+The above comment was what I didn't expect.
+As you can see above copy of the console, the topic has exactly 230 messages.
+I guess it was because the reviewer didn't wait until the messages were published or my registry was not perfectly synced to my workstation.

 #### Kafka Connect is configured to define a Schema
 - Using the Kafka Connect REST API, the Kafka Connect configuration is configured to use JSON for both key and values.